 The ESAC and NPD Group conducted their study before the launches of the Xbox Series X and PlayStation 5.
 Most of 2020 marked the tail end of the previous generation.
 So, it’s perhaps surprising that console hardware sales are up 58 percent year-over-year.

 There were significant gains across all categories, including hardware, software, and gamer cards.
 Video game statistics also reveal that digital downloads, including full games, are up.
 The immediacy of a digital download is awfully appealing.
 This is especially true if you’re limiting visits to physical stores.
 Retail purchases continue to decline.

 Mobile devices continue to be the most popular gaming platform among adults.
 Most consumers already have smartphones or tablets.
 It makes sense that mobile would attract the largest numbers.

-An astounding 94 percent of Canadian adult gamers report playing games on mobile devices.
+An astounding 94 percent of Canadian adult gamers report playing games like Words With Friends on mobile devices.
 Compare that to 88 percent who play games on computers and 56 percent who play video games on consoles.
 Even so, many gamers play across several devices and platforms.

 Most Popular Video Game Genres